practicaldsc/study/problems/disc04/dsc10-fa22-mid-q2.md

 **Answer:** No

-`"Seats"` is a numerical variable, since it makes sense to do arithmetic with the values.
+`"Seats"` is a numerical feature, since it makes sense to do arithmetic with the values.
 For instance, we can find the average number of `"Seats"` that a group of cars has.
-Gabriel's argument could apply to any numerical variable; just because we can place numerical variables into "bins" doesn't make them categorical.
+Gabriel's argument could apply to any numerical feature; just because we can place numerical features into "bins" doesn't make them categorical.

 # END SOLUTION